San Mateo AYSO

 San Mateo plays what is known as short-sided games, where the team size is reduced, in the younger divisions.
 Additional information on team size and playing time is found in the section titled “The Game”.

 Most girls and boys registered to play soccer with AYSO are enthusiastic, motivated and sincerely interested in having a good time.
 Most of our AYSO families support our program and its volunteers by getting players to practices and games on time and properly equipped.
 It does occasionally happen that a player experiences difficulty in adjusting to team play or in getting along with teammates, or that a family is not willing to help a player get to practices and/or games.
 These problems are rare but have a way of upsetting entire teams, even divisions, and must be addressed before the enjoyment of the majority of players and families is jeopardized.

-This is an innovative 8-week AYSO Soccer Learning Experience for players who are 4 – 4 ½ and their parents.
+U5/Jamboree - This is an innovative 8-week AYSO Soccer Learning Experience for players who are 4 years old and their parents.

 The purpose of the U5/Jamboree program is to provide our youngest players and their parents with a “pressure free” introduction to the beautiful and simple game of soccer.

-Players and parents are paired up for a 50-minute session of skills, drills and fun, taught by a qualified AYSO Master Coach.
-The kids will then play a 20-minute short-sided game (3 v 3).
+Players and parents are paired up for a 75-minute session of skills, drills and fun, taught by a qualified AYSO Master Coach.
+These sessions will prepare the players for short-sided game (3v3) during the last three sessions.
 Parents will help “referee” the games and provide positive support and encouragement.